dmitriid/arrets/README.md

 # arrets
 A silly non-performant array implementation on top of ets.

-Note: currently works as a stack with array semantics (that is, when you do range queries you will get items in reverse order etc.).
-This will change to mimic proper array behaviour.

 ## Why?

 I "needed" an array/stack with Javascript-like semantics: ability